HattMobb/TryHackMe-Bugle-Machine-Writeup-Walkthrough/README.md

 ### Recommendations
 - Check account privileges and who can run which commands as `sudo`.
 Follow the principle of Least Privilage.

 ---

+### Polkit exploited to give root level access
+- Exploited an outdated version of Polkit to elevate permissions (CVE-2021-4034).

+### Steps to reproduce
+- Craft and place the 3 files found here : https://packetstormsecurity.com/files/165739/PolicyKit-1-0.105-31-Privilege-Escalation.html on the victims machine.
+- Compile and run the exploit for root.

+### Expected result
+- Polkit should not grant any form of elevated account access to a non-user.

+### Actual result
+- A user can gain root level account access.

+### Recommendations
+- Update Polkit to the latest version.
+- Restrict which accounts can up/download files, compile code and run scripts.
+(General permissions control)

+---

 ### General Recommendations
 - Hide/ forbid sensitive pages such as /administrator from being discoverable/ accessible from the public facing website to prevent unwanted access and/or tampering.

+---

+## Conclusion

+The application contatied multiple critical level vulnerabilities that ultimately lead to an unregistered web user gaining root level access on the host machine.
+Follow the suggested recommendations and implement proper permissions to harden the system and prevent future compromise.

+### Clean-up steps
+All shells were closed and malicious code/files were removed from the system.

 ---